Thursday, March 16, 2017

 Interview with Annie Wallace

-Monika: Are you a descendant of Sir William Wallace that we know so well from the well-known film Braveheart (1995)?
+Monika: Are you, by any chance, a descendant of Sir William Wallace, the legendary figure we know so well from the iconic film Braveheart (1995)?

 Annie: I could be, couldn’t I?
 I suppose all Wallaces are, somewhere down the line… but I have no proof of that whatsoever!

-Monika: Well, it seems that in 2016 you became almost as famous as Sir William.
-The role of Sally St. Claire in Hollyoaks had you nominated in the BAFTA Scotland Awards in the category of "Best Actress - Television".
-What feelings did you have after hearing the news?
+Monika: In 2016, it seems you achieved almost legendary status yourself.
+Your role as Sally St. Claire in Hollyoaks earned you a nomination for the BAFTA Scotland Award in the category of "Best Actress – Television."
+How did you feel when you first heard the news?

 Sally's secret is exposed at Hollyoaks High.